Meeting Time & Place

 Books & Readings

-- A number of additional articles and papers are linked to on the Schedule page.
+- A number of additional articles and papers are posted on the Course Content Site, organized by topic.

 Grades are computed according to the following distribution: